ceph/ceph-csi/docs/deploy-cephfs.md

 Parameter | Required | Description
 --------- | -------- | -----------
 `monitors` | yes | Comma separated list of Ceph monitors (e.g. `192.168.100.1:6789,192.168.100.2:6789,192.168.100.3:6789`)
+`monValueFromSecret` | one of `monitors` and `monValueFromSecret` must be set | a string pointing the key in the credential secret, whose value is the mon.
+This is used for the case when the monitors' IP or hostnames are changed, the secret can be updated to pick up the new monitors.
 `mounter` | no | Mount method to be used for this volume.
 Available options are `kernel` for Ceph kernel client and `fuse` for Ceph FUSE driver.
 Defaults to "default mounter", see command line arguments.
 `provisionVolume` | yes | Mode of operation.
 BOOL value.
 If `true`, a new CephFS volume will be provisioned.
 If `false`, an existing volume will be used.
 `pool` | for `provisionVolume=true` | Ceph pool into which the volume shall be created